 CWA modified its deferred income tax proposal in its workshop report reply comments.
 CWA instead recommended that the Commission modify the USOA simply to provide guidance for reporting deferred taxes.
 As to recording deferred income taxes, CWA suggests that the Commission may want to recommend that the utilities use existing accounts, such as Account 146 - Other Deferred Debits, Account 242 – Other Deferred Credits or Account 258 – Other Reserves, for deferred taxes, or it may wish to establish specific subaccounts.

 We concur with CWA and Suburban that the updated USOA should include accounting instructions for deferred income taxes, an accounting method that came into existence subsequent to the last Class A USOA update.
 Such accounting instructions are already incorporated into the current USOA for Class B, C, and D water utilities and have been in use since 1985.
-Rather than reinventing the wheel, we will adopt the accounting instructions for federal income taxes set forth in the current adopted USOA for Class B, C, and D water utilities.
+Rather than reinventing the wheel, we will adopt the accounting instructions for federal income taxes set forth in the current adopted USOA for Class B, C, and D water utilities as modified by CWA’s comments filed on the proposed decision in this proceeding.
+We adopt similar language for the Class B, C, and D water utilities’ USOA.

 Since the USOA for Class B, C, and D water utilities have a different numbering sequence, it will be necessary to establish new accounts for the Class A water utilities.
 Therefore, four new primary accounts associated with deferred income taxes will be adopted.
 The adopted deferred income tax accounts shall be Account 147 – Accumulated Deferred Income Taxes, Account 266 – Accumulated Deferred Income Taxes – Accelerated Tax Depreciation, Account 267 – Accumulated Deferred Income Taxes – Other, and Account 268 – Accumulated Deferred Income Tax Credits.